 Table 6.2.
-Measured resistance of the InSb detector as a function of temperature T/K as the detector is cooled.
-The measured resistance values are non-rectifying
+Measured values of resistance across the InSb detector as a function of temperature T/K as the detector is cooled †Measured resistance non-rectifying

 NOTE: The values tabulated in Table 6.2 are only intended as a guide.
 They are dependent on the actual temperature of the detector element and the Ohmmeter's measuring current at 4.2K.